 It is tricky to find good quality backpacks for kids.
 Some are too big for them and many are not very comfortable for regular use.
 We love the Macpac Torlesse 30 litre pack.
 It comes in blue and purple and was the perfect size for our two kids.
 Typically our son carried around 6-7 kgs (13-15 pounds) in his pack.
 Our daughter was comfortable carrying 8-9 kgs (17-19 pounds).
 Click here for the latest prices on the Macpac Torlesse.

 Also, the kids don’t need a lot of toys when you travel.
 By freeing them from the piles of toys at home you encourage them to become more creative in their play.
 We traveled with some card games, a Frisbee, a football and some coloured pencils.
-They can always buy small novelty toys along the way too.
+You can always buy small gifts for them along the way too.

 The kids did bring a small favourite teddy bear each.
 We always double and triple checked they were packed!
 To help ease the pain if teddy decided to stay on location we also left another favourite with a friend at home just in case we needed a familiar replacement.
 Thankfully an emergency delivery was never required.